JupiLogy/PyGame-Multi-Task-RL-Environment/docs/user/tutorial/non_visual_state.rst

             return state

-We see that ``getGameState()`` of Pong returns several values each time it is called.
+We see that ``getGameState()`` of PgPong returns several values each time it is called.
 Using the returned dictonary we can create a numpy vector representating our state.

 This can be accomplished in the following ways: